nirvanaos/home/readme.md

 ## What is Nirvana

-"Nirvana" is a project of the new operating system, based on some new principles.
+"Nirvana" is an open-source project of the new operating system, based on some new principles.

 <div class="note">